princomp/princomp.github.io/source/lectures/misc/exceptions.md

 	- If the user enters a string that does *not* contain only numbers (say, "No"), then the program will display "Something was off." then "Did it worked?".

-- Both the `catch` and the `finally` parts of the statement are optional: they can be both present, both absent, or only one can occur in the `try` block statement.
+- Both the `catch` and the `finally` parts of the statement are optional: they can be both present, or only one can occur in the `try` block statement (however, you have to have one or the other).
 - A `try` block can have multiple `catch`, as follows:

 	```